Nature of the Organization and Business

 NOTE 1 – NATURE OF THE ORGANIZATION AND BUSINESS

 Pasithea Therapeutics Corp. (“Pasithea” or the “Company”) was incorporated in the State of Delaware on May 12, 2020.
-The Company is a biotechnology company focused on the discovery research and development of new and effective treatments for psychiatric and neurological disorders.
-The Company’s primary operations focus on developing drugs that target the pathophysiology underlying such disorders rather than symptomatic treatments, with the goal of developing new pharmacological agents that display significant advantages over conventional therapies with respect to efficacy and tolerability.
+The Company is a biotechnology company focused on the research and discovery of new and effective treatments for psychiatric and neurological disorders.
+The Company’s primary biotech operations focus on developing drugs that target the pathophysiology underlying such disorders rather than symptomatic treatments, with the goal of developing new pharmacological agents that display significant advantages over conventional therapies with respect to efficacy and tolerability.

 On September 17, 2021, the Company sold 4,800,000 Units in an Initial Public Offering (the “Initial Public Offering”) at a price of $5.00 per Unit for a total of $24,000,000.
 The Company incurred offering costs of $3,445,200, consisting of $2,137,800 of underwriting fees and expenses and $1,307,400 of costs related to the Initial Public Offering.

 Throughout this report, the terms “our,” “we,” “us,” and the “Company” refer to Pasithea Therapeutics Corp. and its subsidiaries, Pasithea Therapeutics Limited (U.K.), Pasithea Therapeutics Portugal, Sociedade Unipessoal Lda and Pasithea Clinics Corp.
 Pasithea Therapeutics Limited (U.K.) is a private limited Company, registered in the United Kingdom (U.K.).
 Pasithea Therapeutics Portugal, Sociedade Unipessoal Lda is a private limited Company, registered in Portugal.
 Pasithea Clinics Corp. is incorporated in Delaware.